Smoothing Properties of a Linearization of the Three Waves Collision Operator in the bosonic Boltzmann-Nordheim Equation: Solutions in a Weighted -space

 The Friedrichs extension $\ol L_3^{\vep}$ of the operator $L_3^{\vep}$ is constructed in an exactly similar manner as above and it is easily seen that $\ol X_{\vep}\subseteq D(\ol L_3^{\vep}),$ where $\ol X_{\vep}$ is the corresponding Banach space.

 We now prove the following result about these extensions.

 \begin{theorem} The linear operators $\ol L_3$ and $\ol L_3^{\vep}$ are non-negative and their zero subspace is spanned by the constant function.
-In addition, all have spectral gaps in $L^2(\nu)$ and generate contraction semigroups in this space. \end{theorem}
+In addition, all have spectral gaps in $L^2(\nu)$ and thus the semigroups generated by these linear operators are strictly contractive in the orthocomplement of the zero subspace. \end{theorem}

 \begin{proof} We first prove the claim for $\ol L_3.$ The proof for $\ol L_3^{\vep}$ is similar.

 If $\psi\in D(\ol L_3)$, we have the following lower bound for the corresponding quadratic form

 where